cgriego/active_attr/README.md

     person.last_name = "Griego"
     person.attributes #=> {"first_name"=>"Chris", "last_name"=>"Griego"}

+#### QueryAttributes ####

+Including the QueryAttributes module into your class builds on Attributes by providing instance methods for querying your attributes

+    class Person
+      include ActiveAttr::QueryAttributes

+      attribute :first_name
+      attribute :last_name
+    end

+    person = Person.new
+    person.first_name = "Chris"
+    person.first_name? #=> true
+    person.last_name? #=> false

+#### TypecastedAttributes ####

+Including the TypecastedAttributes module into your class provides values from the #attributes method if a known typecasting method exists.
+Common conversion methods are defined in Typecasting::TYPECASTING_METHODS.
+A class can define its own conversion instance methods in the form of #typecast_to_type.

+  class Person
+    include ActiveAttr::TypecastedAttributes
+    attribute :age, :type => Integer end

+  person = Person.new
+  person.age = "29"
+  person.age #=> 29

 ### BasicModel ###

 Including the BasicModel module into your class gives you the bare minimum